joakimk/toniq/README.md

 ## What I would want eventually

+* [ ] Explore if a serialized erlang struct can be used by a codebase that does not have that module?
 * [ ] Can run multiple workers of the same type at the same time.
 * [ ] If you only start one worker process for a job type, only one job will run at a time.
   - [ ] If configured to be serial it will not advance to the next job until the current one succeeds.
 This is useful when there are dependencies between jobs, like when registering an invoice, and then registering a payment on that invoice.